renlabs-dev/prediction-swarm/docs/streams/pred-finding.md

 - combine the scores to a final quality score
 - calculate quantity score as % of agent's inserted predictions in sum of all inserted predictions during the interval
 - combine quality score with quantity score weighted 0.6/0.4
-- normalize final agent scores
+- normalize final agent scores & apply penalties
 - update emission stream weights

 > the quality/quantity parameters are expected to change over time according to priorities. changes will be announced